Data-Wrangling-and-Visualisation/UMAP-visualization/README.md

 ## Table of contents

-The repository contains all the documents required for the `DWAV` course:
+The repository contains all the documents required for the `DW&V` course:

 - [Project Proposal](./proposal/main.pdf)
 - [First Checkpoint](./checkpoint1/main.pdf)